mbuilov/memstack/README.md

     - define variable DESTDIR to add prefix to $(PREFIX) - to make path to temporary install location.

     _**Tip**_: there is one more predefined target:
     * _uninstall_ - to delete installed files.
-Note: installed directories are not deleted.
+Note: some installed directories may not be deleted.